-All jobholders who are eligible to join, but not already in a qualifying plan, must be automatically enrolled into their employer's pension plan, without any active decision on their part.
+You must enrol any eligible employees (who aren’t already in a qualifying plan) into your employer pension scheme without any active decision on their part.

-Employers who already provide a pension plan (or plans) for some or all of their workers, will need to decide whether and how they want to use this pension scheme to meet their duties for existing members, as a qualifying plan as well as how they will fulfil their new automatic enrolment responsibilities.
-To be qualifying all plans must meet a 'qualifying criteria'.
-If you are planning to use an existing Prudential plan for either automatic enrolment or qualification purposes you will need to check with us that this would be acceptable.
+To be qualifying, all plans must meet 'qualifying criteria'.
+If you're planning to use an existing Prudential plan for either automatic enrolment or qualification purposes you'll need to check with us that this would be acceptable.

 Ahead of their staging date, an employer with an existing pension plan will have to identify which category of worker the active plan members fall into.

-If the employer has eligible jobholders who are already active members of their existing pension scheme, employers will need to consider whether they wish to use the existing pension scheme as a qualifying scheme for these existing members.
-This will mean that they will not have an automatic enrolment duty for these individuals but will be required to issue them with information.
-The requirement remains, however, to ensure new joiners are automatically enrolled into a suitable plan - this may be the employer's current or alternative plan.
+If the employer has eligible jobholders who are already active members of their existing pension scheme, employers will need to consider whether they want to use the existing pension scheme as a qualifying scheme for these existing members.
+This will mean that they won't have an automatic enrolment duty for these employees, but will have to send them information.
+Employers need to ensure new joiners are automatically enrolled into a suitable plan - this may be the employer's current or alternative plan.

-When you need to automatically enrol jobholders will depend on how many workers you employ, and is based on PAYE tax information.
+When you initially needed to automatically enrol jobholders depended on how many workers you employ, and was based on PAYE tax information.
 The date by which you need to have introduced automatic enrolment in your workplace pension arrangement is known as your 'staging date'.

-There is a wide range of workers who will need to be considered.
-The diagram below explains the rights of different groups of eligible jobholders.
-We have also provided some of the key points, and some questions and answers.
+There's a wide range of workers who'll need to be considered.
+The table below shows the rights of different groups of eligible jobholders.
+We've also provided some key points, and some questions and answers.

 |From 16 to 21||From 22 to SPA*||From SPA* to 74|